tetherto/wdk-pricing-provider/README.md

 // Get latest price for BTCUSD.
 The price will be cached for 1 hour. const currentPrice = await provider.getLastPrice("BTC", "USD");

-// Get Hitorical price for given ticker and interval const historicalPrice = await provider.getHistoricalPrice({
+// Get historical price for given ticker and interval const historicalPrice = await provider.getHistoricalPrice({
   from: "BTC",
   to: "USD",